Body positivity: Criticism

 The body positivity movement has been criticized for encouraging lifestyle habits that negatively affect one's health.
 A central complaint is that excessive approval of overweight and obese individuals could dissuade them from desiring to improve their health, leading to lifestyle disease.
 Among health professionals, agreement with the movement is very low.
-A 2012 study found that among a sample of 1,130 trainee dietitians, nutritionist, nurses and medical doctors, only 1.4% had "positive or neutral attitudes" regarding excess body fat.
-According to internist Aditi G Jha, M.D., "central obesity is the number one factor associated with diabetes, hypertension, and infertility, in their respective orders."
-The body positivity movement is sometimes discussed as a "denial of science".
+A 2012 study found that among a sample of 1,130 trainee dietitians, nutritionists, nurses and medical doctors, only 1.4% had "positive or neutral attitudes" regarding excess body fat.

 The movement has also faced criticism from feminists.
 Gender scholar Amber E. Kinser wrote that posting an unedited photo of your body to a social media website, which is an example of an action associated with the movement, does little to prevent women's worth from being directly correlated to their physical appearance.

-With the majority of the body positivity movement recently occurring on Instagram, a recent study found that 40 percent of body positivity posts were centered around appearance.
+With the majority of the body positivity movement recently occurring on Instagram, a study published in 2019 found that 40 percent of body positivity posts were centered around appearance.
 With Instagram being a photo-sharing social media site, the effort to place the focus less on appearance has been criticized to be contradictory.

-An additional criticism is that the movement puts too much emphasis on the role of the individual to improve their own body image, and not enough attention on identifying and eliminating the cultural forces, messages, beliefs, and advertising campaigns accountable for causing widespread body dissatisfaction.
+Another criticism is that the movement puts too much emphasis on the role of the individual to improve their own body image, and not enough attention on identifying and eliminating the cultural forces, messages, beliefs, and advertising campaigns accountable for causing widespread body dissatisfaction.

-Another criticism of the body positivity movement is that it can impair one's agency and authenticity.
-Researcher Lisa Legault argues that an undue emphasis on body positivity can “stifle and diminish important negative feelings.”
+The criticism has also been leveled that the movement can impair one's agency and authenticity.
+Researcher Lisa Legault argues that an undue emphasis on body positivity can "stifle and diminish important negative feelings."
 She explains that negative feelings are a natural part of the human experience and that such feelings can be important and informational.
-She says “ignoring negative feelings and experiences exerts a cost to authenticity and self-integration."
+She says "ignoring negative feelings and experiences exerts a cost to authenticity and self-integration."
 The movement, Legault argues, cannot make it seem like a person should only feel positive emotions.
-This expectation to have only positive feelings is sometimes called “toxic body positivity.”
-Moreover, a failure to achieve a genuine, confident sense of body positivity could be construed as a weakness, and this is another problematic aspect of the body positivity movement.
+This expectation to have only positive feelings is sometimes called "toxic body positivity".

+From these criticisms, the counter movement of body neutrality arose.
+It holds the belief that it does not matter whether one thinks their body is beautiful or not; psychologist Susan Albers, PsyD, notes that the difference between body neutrality and body positivity is that with body neutrality, "Your value is not tied to your body nor does your happiness depend on what you look like.
+A body-positive approach says you are beautiful no matter what."